Property Owners Should Soon Start Receiving Appraisal Notices for the 2018 Tax Year

 You may soon receive an appraisal notice from the Live Oak County Appraisal District.
-The appraisal district will mail out appraisal notices on May 1st.
-Your city, county, school district and other local taxing units will use the appraisal district’s value to set your 2017 property taxes.
+The appraisal district will mail out appraisal notices for Mineral and Industrial accounts on April 25th and for Real and Business Personal Property accounts on April 27th.
+Your city, county, school district and other local taxing units will use the appraisal district’s value to set your 2018 property taxes.

-A notice will not be mailed if there is no change from the prior year.
 Property owners who disagree with the appraised value of their property, the exemptions or other options as listed on your property protest form have the right to appeal to the Live Oak County Appraisal Review Board (ARB).
 The ARB is an independent panel of citizens responsible for hearing and settling property owner protests.
 The notice of appraised value includes instructions on how and when to file a protest, a protest form and the Comptroller’s Property Taxpayer Remedies.
-The last day for filing a protest with the ARB is May 31st for all property.
+The deadline for filing a protest for Mineral and Industrial accounts is May 25th and for Real and Business Personal Property accounts is May 29th.

 Texas Comptroller’s publication, Property Taxpayer Remedies, explains in detail how to protest your property appraisal, what issues the ARB can consider and what to expect during a protest hearing.
 The publication also discusses the option of taking your case to district court, the State Office Administration Hearings or binding arbitration if you are dissatisfied with the outcome of your ARB hearing.